 It’s assumed that when you pay for photos that you own the photos, but this is not the case.

-The copyright to the photos remains with the photographer
+The copyright to your Escort photos remains with the photographer

-The extent to which you can use your photographs is limited by what has been agreed upon between the Model/Agency and the Photographer.
+The extent to which you can use your photographs is limited by what has been agreed upon between the Model, Agency and Photographer.

-The photographer, as copyright owner of their photographs, can dictate terms for reproducing their work including where it may appear and for how long.
-Using photos beyond the purposes originally agreed is a breach of the photographer’s copyright
+The photographer, as the copyright owner of their photographs, can dictate terms for reproducing their work including where it may appear and for how long.
+Using photos beyond the purposes originally agreed is a breach of the photographer’s copyright.

 You can only use the photos in places and on mediums as agreed with the photographer.
 Escort photographers know you will be using them for escort sites however you cannot use them for say a magazine submission or use them in your own lingerie store.